Synesso/scala-stellar-sdk/src/main/paradox/sources.md

 Like queries, sources fall into several categories.

+### Operations

+@scaladoc[Operations](stellar.sdk.resp.Operation) are changes to the ledger.
+They represent the action, as opposed to the effects resulting from the action.

+Operations returned by these queries are wrapped in the @scaladoc[Transacted](stellar.sdk.op.Transacted) type.
+This indicates that the operation has been part of a successful transaction, and provides details about that transaction.

+@@snip [NetworkSpec.scala](../../test/scala/stellar/sdk/NetworkSpec.scala) { #operation_source_examples }

 ### OrderBooks

 @scaladoc[OrderBooks](stellar.sdk.OrderBook) include all the offers to buy or sell a specific asset.
 The source for an